(reading time: 52 minutes)

 While all these people walked, ate, thought, grumbled, and slept, someone else prepared.
 Between all these shifting human trails, a bubble within the bubble locked out all noise except for his breathing.

-Berrad Ugitaf breathed deeply and slowly.
-He wasn’t trying to relax, it was just protocol.
-It was also protocol that he not have any upsetting or excessively emotional thoughts during his Oxygenation.
-That was why the cramped interior of the coffin-like hyperbaric chamber was painted with pine trees and frozen lakes, like a landscape you might find in your grandmother’s attic.
+Berrad Ugitaf inhaled deeply and slowly.
+He wasn’t trying to relax; it was just protocol.
+It was also protocol that he not have any upsetting or excessively emotional thoughts during his oxygenation.
+That was why the cramped interior of the coffin-like hyperbaric chamber was playing video of pine trees and frozen lakes, like a landscape painting you might find in your grandmother’s attic.
 One of his fingers popped, making him realize his hands were flexing in and out of fist shapes.

 Stop it, he thought to himself.
 Gotta relax.
 I’ll be running soon.
-Iguan is just another few hundred million miles away.
+Quixote is just another few hundred million kilometers away.

-“I’m going to walk you through the pills again Berrad,” the elderly doctor said in a voice like a tired drenched cat’s.
+“I’m going to walk you through the pills again Berrad,” the elderly doctor said with the voice of a drenched cat too exhausted to shake itself dry.

 “What?
 It’s not like you need your hands to run anyway.”

-“Don’t you find it funny that in all the recordings I’m an ‘explorer’ but when no one is taping I’m just a ‘jogger’?
-Berrad asked pointedly.
+“Don’t you find it funny that in all the recordings I’m an explorer but when no one is taping I’m just a jogger?”

 “What flavor is it?”
 Berrad joked, hand held in the air like a schoolboy.